-This tea cosy can be made in any colour combinations you can think of, the louder the better!
+This tea cozy can be made in any color combination you can think of, the louder the better!

-Knit flat in two pieces and then seamed, this cosy is simple in its design and when the flowers and leaves are added it becomes something else.
+Knit flat in two pieces and then seamed, this cozy is simple in its design and when the flowers and leaves are added it becomes something else.

 Inspired By Monet’s Garden In Giverny

-The colours were amazing and I wanted to use them (or some of them) to design a tea cosy pattern.
+The colors were amazing and I wanted to use them (or some of them) to design a tea cozy pattern.

-I also made one of these tea cosies in hot pink with bright flowers, as I had some leftover yarn in my stash.
+I also made one of these tea cozies in hot pink with bright flowers, as I had some leftover yarn in my stash.

 Resources and tutorials you may find helpful in following this pattern:

 This pattern is great for any advanced beginner knitters.

 - Knitting cast-on methods.

 - How to cast on knitting.